-Festo, a leading German Industrial Automation company, is developing a proof of concept (POC) with Weeve to explore moving towards novel pay-per-use business models and explore new business in the Sharing Economy.
-The POC scope is to incorporate blockchain technology to increase data integrity and process efficiency for Festo.
-The scope of the POC sees odometer data readings from Festo’s Industrial Automation machines to be recorded on a blockchain via the Weeve technology.
-Key objectives of the POC include elements like data integrity and immutability and process efficiency, while shifting Festo in a progressive direction of innovative business models that facilitate a sharing economy approach to machine leasing.
+The proof of concept (POC) scope is to incorporate Weeve’s technology to increase data integrity and process efficiency for Festo machines whilst operating in an alien environment on customer production lines.
+The scope of the POC sees odometer data readings from Festo’s industrial automation machines to be recorded on a blockchain via Weeve’s technology.
+Key objectives include elements such as data integrity, immutability, and process efficiency while positioning Festo as a hardware-as-a-service/pay per use model that facilitates a sharing economy approach via machine leasing.

-PoC with HW prototype: Store odometer data in the Blockchain to ensure data integrity and immutability.
-The demonstration was done via an exemplary set of hardware representing Cartesian Robots of Festo.
+PoC with hardware prototype: To securely transport odometer data from Festo’s machines and to then store that data on a blockchain to ensure data integrity and immutability.
+The demonstration was completed via an exemplary set of hardware representing the Cartesian robots of Festo.

 The whole process is divided into three steps: